paTait/dswj/README.md

 +  src: contains the source code for chapters 2-7 of the book.
 +  data: data files used in the book.

+If you:
-If you have any issues or discover any bugs with the code, please log an issue and it will be addressed expeditiously.
++ discover any bugs with the code, please log an issue.
++ would like to discuss the book, the code or both, please contribute to the discussions.

+The code in the repository will be updated in the first quarter of 2021.
+The updates will reflect the current state of the package ecosystem and core language (Julia 1.5.x +).